-Over the course of a weekend, we quickly discovered why earlier this year, Saskatoon was the only Canadian city to make the list of The New York Times’ “52 Places to go in 2018”.
-They may not have mentioned romantic offerings in the NY Times, however the city’s beauty, thriving food scene and diverse experiences go hand in hand, making it a great spot for a couple’s getaway.
+Over the course of a weekend, we quickly discovered why Saskatoon was the only Canadian city to make The New York Times’ list, of “52 Places to go in 2018”.
+They may not have mentioned that you should come to Saskatoon for romance, but the city’s beauty, thriving food scene, and diverse experiences go hand in hand, making it a fantastic spot for a couple’s getaway.

-Stop one was a restaurant named Calories, found along trendy Broadway Avenue.
-Overwhelmed with the lunch options, I finally chose a sandwich topped with goat cheese, spinach and prosciutto.
+Stop one was the long-standing restaurant Calories, found along the quaint and trendy Broadway Avenue.
+Overwhelmed with the menu options, I eventually chose a sandwich topped with goat cheese, spinach, and prosciutto.
 I am not exaggerating when I say that this sandwich was incredible!
-It was only to be shown up however, by a slice of Saskatoon Berry Lemon Yogurt Cheesecake.
+As amazing as the sandwich was, it was shown up by a slice of Saskatoon Berry Lemon Yogurt Cheesecake.
 I’m pretty sure that if my girlfriend wasn’t along, I could have polished off the entire cheesecake by myself.

-Next it was time to warm things up with a visit to award-winning micro-distillery, Lucky Bastard Distillers.
+After that romantic skate, we knew we needed to warm things up.
+So we decided to take a visit to award-winning micro-distillery, Lucky Bastard Distillers.
 From one of the owners (the lucky bastard himself) Michael Goldney, we learnt about the locally-sourced ingredients in their highly sought after vodka, gin, rum, whisky and liqueurs.
-We thankfully thought to stock up on some spirits before leaving, thinking a nightcap would definitely be in order upon our return to our uber-chic and very romantic room at The James Hotel.
+We thankfully thought to stock up on some spirits before leaving, thinking a nightcap would definitely be in order upon our return to our uber-chic and very romantic room at Delta Bessborough Hote